Employers (EIG) Q4 2025 earnings summary

 Outlook and guidance

-Recent underwriting and pricing actions are expected to position the company for a return to historical profitability.
+Underwriting and pricing actions are expected to position the company for a return to historical profitability, with written premium expected to decline in 2026 due to California actions and selective business exits.

 Further expense improvements anticipated through expanded use of AI tools and operational efficiencies.